Video Game Lawsuit Updates and 2026 Status

 The Separate Roblox Child Safety MDL

-Running on its own track is the Roblox child safety MDL, formed in December 2025 to consolidate federal lawsuits alleging the platform failed to protect children from predators and exploitation.
-That proceeding had grown past 160 cases by mid-2026, and it sits alongside lawsuits from a growing list of state attorneys general.
+Running on its own track is a separate Roblox proceeding focused on child safety rather than addiction.
+In December 2025 the panel created MDL No. 3166, In re: Roblox Corporation Child Sexual Exploitation and Assault Litigation, before Chief Judge Richard Seeborg in the Northern District of California, consolidating federal lawsuits that allege the platform failed to protect children from predators and exploitation.
+The proceeding began with 31 transferred actions plus dozens of additional tag-along cases and has continued to grow, and it sits alongside lawsuits from a growing list of state attorneys general.
 These are not addiction claims, but they shape the overall legal pressure on the industry.
 Full coverage is at Roblox Lawsuit.

 Milestones That Typically Come Before Settlement